rajatsharma369007/operationalize-ML/README.md

 ![alt-text](backup/images/image10.png)

 ## Step 5: Consume Model Endpoints
-Once we finish the test, it's time to consume the deployed model via Endpoints.
-In this step, we run a script, having scoring_uri and the key to match the key for our service and the URI that was generated after deployment.
+Once we finish the test, it's time to consume the deployed model via REST API endpoints.
+Here we will make an authenticated HTTP request to a deployed model service in Azure Container Services to retrieve data.
+The APIs exposed by Azure ML then uses JSON to accept data and submit responses.

 #### Result after consuming endpoint
 ![alt-text](backup/images/image11_1.png)